Outreach42/outr3ach-comm1t-error/README.md

 ## Disclaimer

 To the dev team: Please be careful when committing updates!
-We've already had a couple instances of devs accidentally committing their local passwords which could compromise their accounts!!
+We've already had a couple instances of devs accidentally committing their local passwords onto ```src/temp/``` which could compromise their accounts!!
 Also if I get one more person committing memes to the assets folder so help me-